-CONSTRUCTION IS UNDERWAY; REVENUE SERVICE ANTICIPATED BY DECEMBER 2019 The Central Subway Project will extend the Muni T-Third line north from Fourth and King streets to Chinatown.
+CONSTRUCTION IS UNDERWAY; REVENUE SERVICE ANTICIPATED BY DECEMBER 2019 Fourth and King streets to Chinatown.
 The route will move along Fourth Street, through a tunnel near Harrison Street, beneath Market Street, and under Stockton Street to the intersection of Stockton and Washington streets.
 With stops in SoMa, Yerba Buena/Moscone Center, Union Square, and Chinatown, Central Subway will greatly improve transit access for the residents of one of the most densely populated neighborhoods in the country, provide a rapid transit link to a burgeoning technology and digital-media hub, and improve access to a premier commercial district and tourist attraction.